GlitchyZorua/E-mail-SPAM-Archive/README.md

 This is an archive of spam that I recieved since 2023.

-Information within the header of the email will be stripped off, for privacy reasons.
+Sometimes, the information within the header of the email will be stripped off, for privacy reasons.

 If you want to see much, much, older (and more) spam, Please visit untroubles spam archive: http://untroubled.org/spam/